Solihull College

-Solihull College & University Centre, formerly called Solihull Technical College, is a further education college located in the Metropolitan Borough of Solihull, in the West Midlands, England.
-The College has two main campuses; the Blossomfield Campus near central Solihull and the Woodlands Campus based in Smith's Wood, north Solihull.
-The acting Principal of the College is Lindsay Stewart with Rebecca Gater taking over in September 2022.
+Solihull College & University Centre is a further education college located in the Metropolitan Borough of Solihull, in the West Midlands, England.
+The College has two main campuses: the Blossomfield Campus near central Solihull, and the Woodlands Campus based in Smith's Wood, north Solihull.
+The Principal of the College is Rebecca Gater.

 Solihull College offers full-time, part-time, higher education courses, apprenticeships and bespoke employment training.
 Facilities include an animal welfare centre, virtual reality lab, industry-standard science labs and health & care skills suite at Blossomfield Campus and aircraft hangar and flight simulators, plus motor vehicle and construction workshops at Woodlands Campus.

 In February 2018 the College merged with Stratford-upon-Avon College, increasing the size and influence of the combined college in the region.
 As of 2022 there have been no announcements that university college status will be forthcoming.